sethfoxen/TeleQ/README.md

 - Required dependencies (listed in `requirements.txt`)
 - A Telegram bot API token
 - A Telegram API ID and API hash (https://my.telegram.org/)
-- A channel ID where messages will be forwarded
+- A channel/group/supergroup ID where messages will be forwarded

 ## Installation
 1. Clone this repository or download the script.